How to Run YugabyteDB in Docker and Docker Compose

 docker exec -it yugabyte /home/yugabyte/bin/ysqlsh --echo-queries

-# You can also connect using the docker host from docker inspect
+# You can also connect explicitly to the container hostname

 From your favorite programming language, you can connect to Yugabyte just like you’d do for PostgreSQL.